rthaut/deviantART-Filter/docs/pages/index.md

 # DeviantArt Filter

-DeviantArt Filter allows configurable filtering/removal of deviations by user, keyword, and/or category on DeviantArt.
+DeviantArt Filter allows configurable filtering/removal of deviations by user and/or keyword on DeviantArt.

 * * *

 ## Overview

-Have you ever want to block/filter deviations (a.k.a. submissions) while browsing DeviantArt? **Well now you can!** Simply [install DeviantArt Filter](#installation) in your web browser of choice and start filtering by user, keyword, and/or category.
+Have you ever want to block/filter deviations (a.k.a. submissions) while browsing DeviantArt? **Well now you can!** Simply [install DeviantArt Filter](#installation) in your web browser of choice and start filtering by user and/or keyword.

 ![DeviantArt Filter Promotional Image](https://raw.githubusercontent.com/rthaut/deviantART-Filter/master/promo/Screenshot_1280x800.png)